Connect with others who understand.

 Nonmotor Symptoms

-Many people with Parkinson’s experience other types of symptoms in addition to motor symptoms.
+Many people with Parkinson’s can experience many other types of symptoms in addition to motor symptoms.
+These can affect their thinking, mood, or other aspects of their health.

 Cognitive Symptoms

-According to studies, about 40 percent of those with Parkinson’s eventually experience cognitive difficulties.
+Between 20 percent and 50 percent of those with Parkinson’s eventually experience cognitive difficulties, which can be mild or result in a dementia diagnosis.
 Cognitive changes, often referred to collectively as “cog fog” or “brain fog,” can include problems with memory, attention, processing information, finding the right words, slurred speech, learning and remembering new things, organization, and getting lost in familiar places.

 Psychotic Symptoms